bk/wmk/readme.md

   `match_expr` contains the filtering specification.
 It will be described further below.
 The `ordering` parameter, if specified, should be either `title`, `slug`, `url` or `date`, with an optional `-` in front to indicate reverse ordering.
+The `date` option for `ordering` may be followed by the preferred frontmatter date field after a colon, e.g.
-The `limit`, if specified, indicates the maximum number of pages to return.
+  `ordering='-date:modified_date'` for a list with the most recently changed files at the top.
+The `limit`, if specified, obviously indicates the maximum number of pages to return.

 A `match_expr` for `page_match()` is either a dict or a list of dicts.
 If it is a dict, each page in the result set must match each of the attributes specified